NicolasCaen/up-bk-slick-slider/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.5.0 =
+This version includes significant improvements to navigation arrow management, variable width support, and accessibility enhancements.
+Update for better control over your sliders.

 = 1.4 =
 This version includes significant improvements to responsive controls, arrow and dot visibility management, and better styling organization.
 Update for better control over your sliders across different screen sizes.